Brunexgmaer09/Slither.io-Bots-protocol-12/Projeto Slither Bots/README.txt

-SnakeyRain

-Using SnakeyRain:
+Using BrunexBots:

-	1. Download the SnakeyRain zip file and extract it to a directory on your computer.
+	1. Download the Bots zip file and extract it to a directory on your computer.

 	2. In chrome, go to manage extensions at chrome://extensions/ , enable developer mode with the toggle on the top right, then click load unpacked.